zilan-turunc/dsa210_project/README.md

 - Does higher screentime coincide with certain days or phases of the cycle, potentially indicating reduced focus or energy levels?

 ### **Content Recommendation Feedback**
-- Does TikTok's algorithm recommend specific types of videos based on implicit behavioral changes during different cycle phases?
+- Does TikTok's algorithm recommend specific types of videos based on behavioral changes during different cycle phases?
 - How well do these recommendations align with the user's mood or interests during each phase?

 ---